Division of Life Sciences

 Molecular Biosciences Course

-Students gain a solid understanding of biomolecular functions primarily at the cellular and organizational levels to comprehend life as a unified system.
-They also learn to see illnesses as system breakdowns in order to research causes, methods of treatment, and other aspects.
+Students gain a solid knowledge of biomolecular functions primarily at the cellularand organizational levels to comprehend life as a unified system.
+They also learn to see illnesses as system breakdowns in order to study the causes and methods of treatment.

 Bioresource and Environmental Sciences Course

 Students learn to analyze life sciences from a macro perspective that includes genetics, bionomics, and bioenvironmental sciences, addressing both plant and animal studies.
-Research is conducted on bioresource utilization strategies that include breeding and resource development.
+Research is also conducted on bioresource utilization strategies that include breeding and resource development./p>

 Animal Medical Sciences Course

 Research on the physiology and pathology of humans and animals grounded in the basic life sciences